Menu

 To experience Talking Mimes yourself, use it in your organisation, family, circle of friends, or at an event - you can now self service for FREE.
 If you have access to a Meta / Oculus GoQuest, Quest 2, Quest Pro, Quest 3, or Quest 3S (recommended) - instructions to install and deliver are available here.

-Accessibility and Comfort
+Accessibility and Comfort accessibility logo

 The experience should ideally be coupled with a WORKSHOP.
 Empathy on its own is a gift, but it's only halfway.
 We need to avoid pity-traps and empathy-tourism.
 We need to learn the tools that transform this new understanding into compassionate action - behavioural and social change.
 Our research psychologist, Dr Sarvnaz Taherian, has developed a comprehensive workshop for Talking Mimes using an empirically validated experiential learning framework (i.e. science says it works good).
 Talk to us about running a workshop, and/or download the kit of workshop materials to run one yourself - you can use and adapt these materials for free under a creative commons license.